All posts

 Best for: unit tests and algorithmic edge cases.
 Not designed for database test data generation.

-This approach to test data generation flips the script: instead of generating data and hoping it fits the schema, you read the schema and generate data that fits by definition.
+This approach to test data generation flips the script: instead of generating data and hoping it fits the schema, the generator reads the schema and produces data that fits by definition.

 # Connect once